-Summer has arrived and BC Children’s Hospital is encouraging parents and caregivers to keep children safe near windows and on balconies.
+Warmer weather has arrived and BC Children’s is encouraging parents and caregivers to keep children safe near windows and on balconies.

-Every year, for the last 10 years, BC Children's has cared for an average of 13 children who fall through windows.
 The main types of injuries children sustain are head injuries and fractures to shoulders and upper arms.
-These injuries are often severe, and sometimes, fatal.
+These injuries are often severe and can be fatal.

-Few understand this better than Dr. Ash Singhal, a BC Children's pediatric neurosurgeon, who has seen first hand the devastating effects of these falls, from kids all over B.C.
+Few understand this better than Dr. Faizal Haji, a BC Children's pediatric neurosurgeon who has seen the devastating effects of these falls firsthand.

-“Kids are naturally curious, and love to climb and explore, and we encourage that, we just don’t want them to be able to fall out of windows when they do so”.
+“Kids are naturally curious, and love to climb and explore.
+We encourage that, but we just want to make sure they can't fall out of windows as they explore.”

-“If you look after young children or have kids visiting your home, think about getting window and safety locks,” says Dodds.
-“Fasten windows so that they can’t open more than 10 centimetres, or four inches wide.
-Ensure there's a safety release in case of fire, but if not, there are many devices, easily installed, available at your local hardware store”.
+“If you look after young children or have kids visiting your home, adding window opening control devices to windows above the first floor should be part of child-safety-proofing your home,” says Dodds.
+“Windows should not open more than 10 centimetres, or four inches, wide.
+They also need a safety release in case of fire.
+These devices are easily installed and available at your local hardware store.”

 Move furniture and planters – or anything that can be climbed on – away from windows.

-Talk to your children about the dangers of opening or playing near windows, particularly on upper floors of the home or in a high-rise dwelling.
+Talk to your children about the dangers of opening or playing near windows, particularly on upper floors of the home or in a high-rise apartment.